 Request for Proposals

-The next application period be from December 20, 2013 – January 20, 2014; stay tuned for more details.
+The next application period will be from January 5 – February 2, 2015.
 Please contact 1440Awards@mindandlife.org with questions.